limarly/Kiona-and-Lisas-app/README.md

 # App Development Exam Project - PIERATS
-This repository contains the code for the App Development Exam for the winter term 23/24 from Lisa Schmidt and Kiona Hitz.
+This repository contains the code for the App Development Exam for the winter term 23/24 from Lisa Marline Schmidt and Kiona Hitz.

 ## Description
 The App is called PIERATS - Productivity Island Expedition.